-Last weekend the Danish Middle Distance Championship took place in Herning and it was quite a beauty of race.
+Last weekend the Danish 70.3 Championship Garmin Challenge Herning took place and it was quite a beauty of race.
 Unfortunately, it was also a lot of (self-inflicted) suffering for myself.

 by Joen Lund